phyloacc/PhyloAcc/README2.md

   * *ACCE_PRIOR_B*: the scale parameter for the gamma prior of accelerated rate (default: 0.04).

 * **Control for MCMC**:
-  * *BURNIN*: number of initial iterations to discard before equilibrium of the chain (default: 100).
+  * *BURNIN*: number of initial iterations to discard before equilibrium of the chain (default: 200).
 Should set to be larger.
-  * *MCMC*: number of MCMC iterations (default: 400).
+  * *MCMC*: number of MCMC iterations (default: 800).
 Should set to be larger.
+  * *ADAPT_FREQ*: number of iterations to recompute acceptance rate of Metropolis-Hastings for adaptively adjusting the proposal variance for mutation rates (default: 100).
   * *SEED*: seed for random sampling (default: 5)
   * *RATIO0*: initial value for the conserved rate (default: 0.5).
   * *RATIO1*: initial value for the neutral rate (default: 1).